- 4 shares

 - Attract your target audience and clearly distinguish yourself as a good hiring choice?

 So, identify and know your target audience.
 Determine what challenges they’re facing right now that you’re uniquely qualified to help them overcome.
 Find out what they’re seeking in best-fit candidates.

 Keep your online brand messaging relevant to your target and build it around what will resonate with them.
 Position yourself on sites that are relevant to and frequented by them.

-How many results are about you?
-How many are accurate and on-brand – the kinds of things you want recruiters and hiring decision makers to know about you?
+- Are they accurate and on-brand – the kinds of things you want recruiters and hiring decision makers to know about you?

 For the ones that are actually about you, do you find any digital dirt – anything that will tarnish your reputation and brand?

-Depending upon the source of the “bad” search result(s), you may be able to replace those spots with “good” ones, by generating more search result and gradually pushing the negative ones off the first page of results, and down to the bottom of the list.
+Depending upon the source of the “bad” search result(s), you may be able to replace those spots with “good” ones, by generating more search results and gradually pushing the negative ones off the first page of results, and down to the bottom of the list.

 Digital dirt may never entirely go away – a deep search will likely uncover it – but try for a stellar first impression of you.
 Work on making the first few pages of search results positive ones.

 Do you find information about you that you didn’t put there?